 Minutes 0-15: Consumption and Settling

 You'll begin to notice subtle effects—perhaps a slight shift in your body sensations, a gentle awareness that something is changing.
+Tingly fingers, heavy muscles, and some mild lightheadedness are common at this stage.
+You may begin to have initial emotions, thoughts or memories start to surface, and they may seem random at first - like bubbles rising and popping in water that's beginning to boil.
 This phase can bring some nervousness as you feel yourself moving into altered consciousness.
 Many clients describe it as similar to the feeling before takeoff on an airplane—anticipatory energy.

 Your rational mind might be very active during this phase: "Am I feeling it yet?"
 "Is this going to be okay?"
 "What if..."
 This is normal.
 Just breathe and allow the experience to unfold.